alessandronivuori/ServerConfigurator/README.md

 This script was inspired by Sitecore-PowerShell-Installer's script: https://github.com/patrickperrone/Sitecore-PowerShell-Installer

-### XmlSchema.xml
+## Generate a new configuration file from Sitecore excel file
+- Use the XmlSchema.xml file in Excel to generate the xml configuration file used by the script.
-- For generating the xml files for future sitecore releases use this file.
-Use it in Excel via Developer tab (enable it first) -> XML -> Export.
+- This is done using Excel, via Developer tab (enable it first if needed) -> XML -> Export.
 - You need to map the columns with the xml mappings first.
 Use Source on that same XML area, XML-Mappings-> Add and add the schema file.
 - Then for each mapping you do right click, 'Map Element' and select a cell in the column to be used.
 Do that for all, then you can export.
 - More information here: https://support.office.com/en-us/article/Export-XML-data-from-Excel-2016-c3cd6ade-7845-4b75-ba2e-fb9daad0567d